ionic-team/ionic-portals/website/docs/known-issues.md

 sidebar_label: Known Issues
 ---

+## iOS Notifications

+All versions of IonicPortals on iOS prior to 0.6.5 contain a bug where Capacitor takes control as the `UNNotificationCenterDelegate`.
+Upgrading to 0.6.5 will resolve the issue.

 ## iOS Swift Package Manager Integration

 There are currently two separate, but similar issues when integrating IonicPortals as an SPM dependency.
 Both manifest themselves as Invalid Bundle errors from App Store Connect

 ### IonicPortals as a single target dependency